If you’re reading this, you’ve probably already signed an insurance policy or you are looking to sign one as soon as possible.

 For instance, if you purchase a new roofing system for $10,000 and it’s expected to last approximately ten years, then you can divide the total cost by ten and assume the roof depreciates by $1,000 every year.

-So if you experience tornado damage in year three and the roof is unsalvageable and needs to be replaced, it will be considered worth $7,000 due to depreciation (actual cash value), assuming you didn’t do any significant work or make major upgrades to the roof in the meantime.
+So if you wind damage in year three and the roof is unsalvageable and needs to be replaced, it will be considered worth $7,000 due to depreciation (actual cash value), assuming you didn’t do any significant work or make major upgrades to the roof in the meantime.

 You can project the values upward for homes and commercial property, and also keep in mind that many factors including updating and replacing things like the roof, windows, siding, flooring, and other fixtures along with the associated costs can factor into how much of the depreciation value will actually be recoverable, so it does get more complicated from there.